rusiaaman/wcgw/src/wcgw/client/mcp_server/Readme.md

         tail -f /dev/null"
 ```

 Connect to `http://localhost:6080/vnc.html` for desktop view (VNC) of the system running in the docker.
+Then ask claude to control the docker os.

 ## Usage